 Rent Brother Bear for $3.99 via Amazon Prime Video

 Brother Bear had a lot of great moments, and it was a unique tale we hadn’t seen before.
 The story follows Kenai, a bear-hating young man who is turned into a bear after one kills his older brother.
 It’s about putting yourself in someone else’s shoes and getting new perspectives, and while you can probably imagine how the ending plays out, Brother Bear is an underrated animated movie worth the watch.
-Brother Bear is on Netflix right now.

 Release Date: September 29, 2006